avysogorets/preferans-solver/README.md

 # Preferans (преферанс) solver.

+*Update*: a web app is now available at https://artem.vysogorets/blog/preferans/solver.html
+---

 ## Quick setup
 To clone this repo to your local machine, type this command from your preferred directory:
 ```